jrcain-usgs/asc-public-docs/docs/getting-started/using-ale/ale-naif-spice-data-setup.md

         ```

     -----
-    *The Mars Reconnaissansce Orbiter (MRO) archive, which corresponds to the B10_013341_1010_XN_79S172W we've been using, is 340 GB.
-If you will be working with MRO images, and you have the space, you can try downloading the MRO Spice data.*
+    *The Mars Reconnaissansce Orbiter (MRO) archive, which corresponds to the B10_013341_1010_XN_79S172W
+    used in the related tutorials, is 340 GB.
+A subset of SPICE data is provided in the tutorials, but if you will be
+    working with more MRO images, and you have the space, you can try downloading the MRO Spice data.*

 ### Setting $ALESPICEROOT